dxw/playbook/src/staff-handbook/internal-comms.md

 ## Meetings and other get-togethers

-We meet regularly online or in-person.
+We meet regularly online or in person.
 Sometimes as the whole company or more often in project, profession or other groups.

 We do this to share important information, work together on internal or external projects, team build or just get to know each other better.